mambabhi/indic-learn/README.md

 ### 1. Quiz Generation Pipeline
 - **Parallel Generation:** ChatGPT OSS model (via Groq API and Agno agent) run in parallel threads—one for SCQs (single correct answer), one for MCQs (multiple correct answers).
 - **Prompt Engineering:** Carefully crafted prompts instruct LLMs to generate questions in strict JSON format, with clear rules for options, correct answers, and structure.
 - **Validation & Filtering:** MCQs are validated to ensure multiple correct options.
-Questions are deduplicated using text similarity checks.
+Questions are de-duplicated using text similarity checks.
 - **Fallback Logic:** If not enough valid MCQs are generated, extra SCQs are added to maintain the desired quiz size.

-### 2. Google Sheets Integration
+### 2. Google Docs & Sheets Integration
-- **Input:** Reads story chapters from a Google Sheet (each chapter is a tab with `NumQuestions` and `Content` fields).
+- **Input:** Reads story chapters from a Google Sheet (each chapter is a tab with `NumQuestions` and `Content` fields) OR from a Google Doc (each doc is a Chapter).
 - **Output:** Writes generated quizzes to a separate output Google Sheet, with each chapter as a tab.
 Correct answers are highlighted using conditional formatting.
-- **Configurable:** Sheet names, question counts, and other settings are loaded from YAML and `.env` files.
+- **Configurable:** Sheet names, question counts, and other settings are loaded from the sheets or YAML and `.env` files for GDoc and File formats, when ran from the CLI.

 ### 3. Quiz Structure
 - **SCQ:** Single correct answer, labeled as a single letter (e.g., `"a"`).